All about gold: carats and karatsBy Simone Walsh

 What is a gold karat?

-A 'gold karat' is exactly the same thing as a 'gold carat': it's simply that in US English the word is spelled with a K instead of a C.
+A 'gold karat' is exactly the same thing as a 'gold carat': the difference is simply that in US English the word is spelled with a K instead of a C. And in the US you'll see '24K' used to indicate purity rather than '24ct' as in other countries.
+As we're in Australia we tend to use 'ct' when referring to gold.

 The English have been spelling the word as 'carat' since around 1300 and this is the spelling that continues to be used in the UK, Australia and other countries.